-CT READINESS

-Preliminary/Feasibility study is underway (1 point)

-MIS is underway (1 point)

-Environmental study is underway (1 point)

-t this time?
+PROJECT READINESS 19.
+Preliminary/Feasibility Study Status Preliminary/Feasibility study is completed/Not needed (2 points) Preliminary/Feasibility study is underway (1 point) 20.
+Major Investment Study (MIS) Status MIS is completed/Not needed (2 points) MIS is underway (1 point) 21.
+Environmental Study Status Environmental study is completed/Not needed (3 points) Environmental study is underway (1 point) 22.
+Funding Plan: Does the project have a formal funding plan at t this time?
 Please select all that apply.
-(Maximum total is 2 points)

-Design cost is funded (1 point)

-Detailed design is underway (2 point)

-More than 50% but less than 100% of the acquisition cost is currently committed (1 point)

-Less than 50% of the acquisition cost is currently committed (0 point)

-mented by the project sponsor?

-10.01% to 25.00% (1 point)

-00.01% to 10.00% (0 point)

-on that supports points awarded under PROJECT READINESS
+(Maximum total is 2 points) Environmental study is funded (1 point) Design cost is funded (1 point) 23.
+Detailed Design Status Detailed Design is completed (4 points) Detailed design is underway (2 point) 24.
+Right-of-Way Status Right-of-Way is fully acquired/Not needed (2 points) More than 50% but less than 100% of the acquisition cost is currently committed (1 point) 100% of the acquisition cost is currently committed (2 points) Less than 50% of the acquisition cost is currently committed (0 point) 25.
+Construction Funding: Has the construction cost been supple mented by the project sponsor?
+41.00% and greater (5 points) 10.01% to 25.00% (1 point) 25.01% to 40.99% (3 points) 00.01% to 10.00% (0 point) Ij needed, piedse provide duditional project informatio on that supports points awarded under PROJECT READINESS